Hungarians have experienced many changes in the past decades

 Children in our care are given the chance to play again (photo: photo:M. Mägi)

 The Republic of Hungary lies in central Europe; the capital city is Budapest with approximately 1.7 million inhabitants.
-The population is around ten million (July 2011 est.), of which 90 per cent is Hungarian and five per cent is Roma and Sinti.
-Children under the age of 14 account for 15 per cent of the population.
+The population is around ten million (2019 est.), of which 90 per cent is Hungarian and five per cent is Roma and Sinti.
+Children and young people under the age of 18account for around 17 per cent of the population.

 Hungary became independent from the Soviet Union in the late 1980s and in the spring of 1990, the first free elections were held.
 Hungary joined NATO in 1999 and, became a member of the European Union in 2004.

 Hungary has one of the lowest life expectancies of the European Union.
 Cardiovascular diseases cause most deaths.
-The health service has undergone reform since 1990, but corruption still exists within the system.
+Basic services such as health and support for families need more support.

 Poverty and lack of future employment for children and young people